Luffy7854/1st-Project/README.md

 First, install clojure, just follow https://clojure.org/guides/getting_started

-After just start with Hello and follow the command to ask your request.
+After just start with hello and follow the command to ask your request.

 ## USAGE